DormanLab/kmodes/README.md

 ```
 soybean.txt     Maxima: J =  7, rJ =  7, kJ =  7, J2 =  3, rJ2 =  1, kJ2 =  3, KL =  3, rKL =  3, kKL =  3
 ```
 where the K selections made for each method are given.
-The K-selection methods are defined in [the citation](#cite).
+The K-selection methods are defined in [Dorman and Maitra (2021)](#cite).
 The reported true K for this dataset is 4.

 7. To use the Daneel method, you need the timing information for an initialization method without updates during the first iteration.
 ```